weavejester/intentions/README.md

 ```

 An intention needs both a dispatch function, and a combine function.
+The combine function combines two return values into one.
+In this
+case, we perform a logical AND on the values.

 Once an intention is stated, behavior can be added using conducts.
 These are analogous to methods: